chit-uob/uob-sn-2023-peq2/README.md

 A replay attack is an attack where the attacker intercepts a message, and retransmit it at a later time.
 Like if Alice sends Bob an encrypted text to pay Tom, although the attacker doesn't know the encryption key and hence can't encrypt messages themself, the attacker can simply replay the intercepted message, in which case Bob will receive the message, decrypt it, and think he needs to pay Tom again.

 ### b)
 No, it is not safe to replace a nonce with a timestamp.
-A nonce is supposed to be a random number where the attacker have no chances to guessing.
-So if the other party can proof that they know the nonce you sent them, this adds to the authenticity of message.
+A nonce is supposed to be a random number, so an attacker cannot easily discover it.
+So if the other party can prove that they know the nonce you sent them, this adds to the authenticity of message.
 However, a timestamp is not random, and the attacker can easily guess it by reading the current time, and use it to verify themself.
+This reduces the security of the protocol greatly.

 ### c)
 ![1](http://github.com/chit-uob/uob-sn-2023-peq2/blob/main/img/1.png?raw=true)
 It is possible to attack this protocol by using a replay attack, since for the same payment message, it will be signed with the same signature, and the encrypted message will be the same.
 Therefore, after the first protocol run.
-C can intercept the message from B to A, and replace the second part of the message with the intercepted message from the first protocol run.
+Eve can intercept the message from Bob to Alice, and replace the second part of the message with the intercepted message from the first protocol run.
+This means Eve can make all future messages "Pay Elvis £5".

-The questions specify different protocol runs produce different payment messages.
-So if A checks that the payment message must be different everytime, then a replay attack wouldn't work.
+//The question specifies that different protocol runs produce different payment messages.
+If this means that identical payment messages are refused, this attack would not work.
+However, as it just says "produce", the replay attack is assumedly still possible.

 ### d)
 ![2](http://github.com/chit-uob/uob-sn-2023-peq2/blob/main/img/2.png?raw=true)
 From the NIST, key agreement is a key-establishment procedure where resultant keying material is a function of information contributed by two or more participants, so that no party can predetermine the value of the keying material independently of the other party’s contribution.
-In this protocol, it doesn't satisfy key agreement because the attacker can make it so that both party ends up with different keys, although the attacker cannot intercept the messages.
+In this protocol, it doesn't satisfy key agreement because the attacker can make it so that both parties end up with different keys, although the attacker cannot decrypt all future messages.

-The attacker C can intercept the first message, and pretend instead that C is trying to talk with B. Then B will send to C their nonce encrypted with C's public key, which then C sends it to A but encrypt with A's public key.
-Then A confirms to B that they know B's nonce, which C forwards to B. Then A will think the key is N_A N_B, but B thinks the key is N_C N_B.
-Therefore, the attacker can make it so that both party ends up with different keys, although the attacker cannot intercept the messages.
+The attacker Eve can intercept the first message from Alice, and replace the message with one using her own nonce and signature.
+This will mean that Bob now thinks he is communicating with Eve.
+Then Bob will send to Eve his nonce encrypted with Eve's public key, which Eve then decrypts and sends to Alice encrypted with Alice's public key.
+Then Alice confirms to Bob that they know Bob's nonce, which Eve forwards to Bob.
+Then Alice has the key N_A N_B, but B has the key N_C N_B.
+Therefore, the attacker can make it so that both parties end up with different keys, thus not satisfying key agreement.

 ## Question 3